Careers

 3. Familiarize themselves with and uphold all faculty and University policies related to clinical placements (e.g., CI and Student Absences, Professional Behaviour).

-9. Facilitate interprofessional communication among students and all members of the health care team.
+7. Facilitate interprofessional and intraprofessional communication among students and all members of the health care team.

-11. Collaborate with nursing staff in gaining assistance and access to learning experiences for the students.
+9. Collaborate with nursing staff and other health care providers in gaining assistance and access to learning experiences for the students.

-12. Foster reflection and critical discussion about clinical learning among students during post conferences.
+10. Foster discussion and debate about clinical learning among students during post clinical conferences

-14. Complete and submit an online written final clinical evaluation of each student that highlights students’ learning and progress with meeting the clinical practice expectations for the clinical placement.
+13. Complete an online written final clinical evaluation of each student that highlights their learning and progress with meeting the clinical practice expectations for the clinical placement.

 Qualifications: